-* General knowledge on gender and environment
+* General knowledge of gender and environment.

-Promotion of skills for empowerment (Power Skills) * Technology Skills
+Promotion of skills for empowerment (Power Skills):

-* Technological Skills
+* Technological Skills.

-* Personalized counseling
+* Personalized counseling.

 * Preparation and final presentation of participants’ proposals.

-In this way, new technical knowledge was promoted, reinforcing others, introducing skills and abilities.
-The technical training included reviewing and exercising in geospatial programs and services such as GEDI, Global Ecosystem Dynamics Investigation, which uses Lidar to map forests, Google Earth Engine and Climate.
-Although it was also an axis of work to analyze and discuss the interrelationships between gender issues and geospatial services, how to design and work around personal vision; how to strengthen negotiation skills and interdisciplinary collaboration, networking, mentorship and cultural intelligence, as well as the importance of considering the projection of geospatial services (GIS) to communities.
+In this way, new technical knowledge was promoted, reinforcing others, and introducing skills and abilities.
+The technical training included reviewing and exercising in geospatial programs and services such as GEDI, Global Ecosystem Dynamics Investigation, which uses Lidar to map forests, Google Earth Engine, and Climate.
+Although it was also an axis of work to analyze and discuss the interrelationships between gender issues and geospatial services, how to design and work around the personal vision; how to strengthen negotiation skills and interdisciplinary collaboration, networking, mentorship, and cultural intelligence, as well as the importance of considering the projection of geospatial services (GIS) to communities.

-Marina Irigoyen, Gender Advisor at SERVIR-Amazon, together with Emily Adams (NASA SERVIR Eastern and Southern Africa Science Coordinator), presented the methodological proposal of Gender Analysis around GIS, as well as the experience of gender analysis around RAMI, a geospatial service oriented to the detection of illegal mining in Madre de Dios, Peru.
+Marina Irigoyen, Gender Advisor at SERVIR-Amazonia, together with Emily Adams (NASA SERVIR Eastern and Southern Africa Science Coordinator), presented the methodological proposal of Gender Analysis around GIS, as well as the experience of gender analysis around RAMI, a geospatial service oriented to the detection of illegal mining in Madre de Dios, Peru.